Delivery & Shipping App Development Services

 While scrolling the menu, the client adds dishes to the list, marks the favorite ones, etc.

-To enhance the check, you may offer complements to chosen dishes, like sides, drinks or sauces.
+To enhance the check, you may offer compliments to chosen dishes, like sides, drinks, or sauces.

 Purpose of the order